dhruvxop19/Zerodha-Landing-Page-/README.md

 # Zerodha-Landing-Page-
-Tried to create a basic zerodha landing page using html and css
+Tried to create a basic zerodha landing page clone using html and css